The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

 \begin{displayquote} \textit{How does one negotiate like, where are we going to try to publish this?
 What are the kinds of things that we can do in terms of publication? [...]
 I'm grateful that [partner's name] is very happy with publishing a whole bunch of stuff in AI and CS venues.
 There are many other disciplines where that would not be okay, or where people would care about that. } -- $P_1$ \end{displayquote}

-In addition, even though these partnerships have multiple advantages, such as streamlining processes, they can also serve as a bottleneck for new researchers entering the field of AI4SI, as they may not know who these intermediaries are and how to access their networks.
-They could therefore find themselves excluded from conversations that rely heavily on pre-existing trust.
-Overall, strategic collaborations require not just interdisciplinary understanding, but also shared priorities, mutual trust, and access to PO's key decision makers which enable integration of interventions in their workflows. \\
+In addition, despite their advantages, such partnerships can become bottlenecks for new AI4SI researchers, who may not know who these intermediaries are or have access to their networks.
+They could therefore find themselves excluded from conversations that rely heavily on pre-existing trust. $P_{26}$ noted \textit{``I think this can also result in difficulty for new people, especially new people who don't already have connections to well-connected people''}.
+Overall, strategic collaborations require not just interdisciplinary understanding, but also shared priorities, mutual trust, and access to PO's key decision makers which enable integration of interventions in their workflows.

-\textit{4.3.2} $\>$ \textit{Trust Issues.} \\ \textit{A) Skepticism Toward Researcher Motives: }A recurring theme from the previous subsection was the difficulty in cultivating trust with a PO, especially in the early stages of collaboration.
-Participants mentioned the fragile nature of garnering trust from a PO, specifically when they express skepticism about the researcher's true motives. $P_5$ pointed out \textit{``they [POs] don't trust you because they feel like you just come and get a paper, and then you're gone."} To address these concerns, participants emphasized creating explainable models and communicating long-term commitment intent early in the collaboration. $P_5$ further explained:

-\begin{displayquote} \textit{Try to use some interpretable models in the beginning, so that it's easier to convey, what exactly is the AI doing [...] then they would be willing to accept some models that they are less familiar with. [...]
-Trust on AI can be mitigated through trust in the research [and] in the people they're collaborating. [...]
-The good side of it is that the PhD student will be here for 5 years.[...]
-And the nonprofit will feel like, ``Oh, this is the long term thing.
-This is not like they come and go after one year."} -- $P_5$ \end{displayquote}

-Previous negative experiences may also account for an organization's skepticism towards collaborating with AI researchers. $P_1$ explained that schools and local governments may be especially cautious due to reputational risks:

-\begin{displayquote} \textit{It is difficult to build trust, because they have repeatedly had experiences where they've worked with academia, and it hasn't gone well, or there's been some kind of information spillage [...] then they get bad press because something happens in your local school division -- it's a big story.} -- $P_1$ \end{displayquote}
+\textit{4.3.2} $\>$ \textit{Trust Issues.} \\ \textit{A) Skepticism Toward Researcher Motives: } Another recurring theme was the difficulty of building trust with POs, particularly early in collaborations, when skepticism about researchers’ motives is common. $P_5$ pointed out \textit{``they [POs] don't trust you because they feel like you just come and get a paper, and then you're gone."} Previous negative experiences may also account for an organization's skepticism towards collaborating with researchers. $P_1$ explained that schools and local governments may be especially cautious due to reputational risks: \begin{displayquote} \textit{It is difficult to build trust, because they have repeatedly had experiences where they've worked with academia, and it hasn't gone well, or there's been some kind of information spillage [...] then they get bad press because something happens in your local school division -- it's a big story.} -- $P_1$ \end{displayquote}

+To address these concerns, participants emphasized creating explainable models and communicating long-term commitment intent early in the collaboration. $P_{23}$ mentioned \textit{``we deliver a data visualization, or some [interpretable] interface in the first 3 months [...] it actually helps the community partner, [and] keeps them interested in the project''}.